arkarsg/digitalgarden/content/Notes/CS3241/Notes/Camera & Viewing.md

 ![[cameraspace.png|500]]

 The `eye` and `at` are in the world space.
 The `eye` specifies the point at which the camera exists and `at` specifies what the “look at” point is.
-However, the orientation of the camera is ==not constrained==.
+However, the orientation (the roll) of the camera is ==not constrained==.
 Therefore, we have to specify a direction in the world space that the camera should follow — `up`.

 The derivation of `n, u, v` implies that we can derive the camera space based on the `up` vector.